catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 ## Training

 <p style="text-align:justify;" >
-We first trained the network on the classification problem of recognizing the photograph of a person among the 9000 identities available.
-The cost function is then a <b>entropy </b> function (<b><i>crossentropy</i></b>) classical for such a problem.
+We started by training the network on a classification task to recognize a person's picture from among 9,000 available identities, using a classical <b>entropy</b> function (<b><i>crossentropy</i></b>) as the cost function.
 <br><br>
-Once the convergence of the classification problem was achieved, we replaced the last classification layer with a new layer representing the embedding of the image as output.
+After achieving convergence on the classification task, we replaced the last classification layer with a new layer that represents the image embedding as the output.
 <br><br>
-The previous layers retain the weights of the previous layers from the training in the previous step.
-This idea is similar to that of <b>transfer learning</b>: intuitively, we try to preserve the characteristics learned during the classification problem and reuse them to build the metric that interests us.
+The previous layers retained their weights from the previous training step.
+This approach is similar to transfer learning, where we aim to preserve the learned features during the classification task and reuse them to build the metric that interests us.
 <br><br>
-The network was then retrained with an objective function of type <b><i>contrastive</i></b> or <b><i>triplet</i></b> as seen above.
+We then retrained the network with a <b><i>contrastive</i></b> or <b><i>triplet</i></b> objective function, as seen above.
 <br><br>
-This method makes it possible to quickly train a siamese network.
+This method enables us to quickly train a siamese network.
 </p>

 <center>